The NFL Today: Under Jim Nantz (1998–2003)

 Lesley Visser returned to CBS Sports/The NFL Today for the 2000 NFL season after a six-year hiatus, serving as a feature reporter for the program.
 Visser left The NFL Today in 2004 to work as the lead reporter for top NFL games.
-She returned to the program two years later in 2006, and remains as lead reporter to this day.
+She returned to the program two years later in 2006.
 Also during the 2000 season, former Chicago Bears and New Orleans Saints coach Mike Ditka joined the program as an analyst; Deion Sanders was added as an analyst in 2001.

 For the 2000 NFL season, the program moved part-time from the CBS Broadcast Center to a new outdoor studio on the site of the General Motors Building, on Fifth Avenue and 59th Street in Manhattan.
 The set, which was used during the fall, was set up on Sunday mornings at a plaza in the area near the building that later became the glass structure of the Apple Fifth Avenue store, next to the southeast corner of Central Park.
 During the winter, The NFL Today was broadcast indoors from Studio 43 at the CBS Broadcast Center.

 The program was rebooted again after the 2001 season with Dan Marino and Boomer Esiason joining Nantz and Sanders.
 Sanders left the broadcast team after Super Bowl XXXVIII to return to the NFL, playing for the Baltimore Ravens until 2004.
 Nantz followed shortly thereafter, being promoted to lead play-by-play broadcaster.

 At the start of the 2003 NFL season, CBS Sports introduced Posthumus Zone as the new theme music for The NFL Today and for the network's NFL game telecasts.
 The song was composed by Los Angeles electronica group E.S.
 Posthumus, so named because it composes songs that have no-longer-existing ancient cities as a motif.
 In 2006, Posthumus Zone and a remixed version titled Rise to Glory were included as tracks on the group's second CD release, Rise to Glory.
 The song Rise to Glory was also featured on The NFL Today and on CBS' NFL broadcasts during the 2005 NFL season.